 The Technical Apprentice Scheme makes a real difference to individuals over the course of a year.
 Upon completion, apprentices gain the accreditation and qualifications necessary to having a career in technical theatre.

-The scheme is run in conjunction with Cardiff & Vale College, where individuals will gain a Level 3 certification in Technical Theatre: Sound, Light and Stage and they will also obtain the Association of British Theatre Technicians (ABTT) Bronze Award focussing on flying practice, ropes & knots, and electrical care.
+The scheme is run in conjunction with Cardiff & Vale College, where individuals will gain a Level 3 certification in Technical Theatre: Stage and they will also obtain the Association of British Theatre Technicians (ABTT) Bronze Award focussing on flying practice, ropes & knots, and electrical care.

 We also offer certification in Rigging, PAT Testing and IPAF training.
 For any apprentices who lack GCSEs in English or Maths, there is also training and a qualification in basic numeracy and literacy available.